 Fortunately, there’s a wealth of fine documentaries about Chicago blues, like this:

-So to exorcise Clive James’s experience, here’s the great Junior Wells with Buddy Guy in 1970:
+So to exorcise Clive James’s experience, here’s the great Junior Wells with Buddy Guy live at Montreux in 1974:

 * * *

 Still, despite Clive James’s cultural blind spots, I am eternally grateful for his priceless evocation of Barbara Cartland’s face: